Nick Fuentes: Antisemitism

-Fuentes holds antisemitic views and denies the Holocaust.
-He has praised Adolf Hitler, stating "Hitler is awesome.
+Sources widely describe Fuentes as holding antisemitic views and as a Holocaust denier.
+He has praised Adolf Hitler and stated on America First, "Hitler is awesome.
 Hitler was right.
-And the Holocaust didn’t happen.” on his show America First.
+And the Holocaust didn't happen."
+In his December 2025 interview with Piers Morgan, he referred to Hitler as "fucking cool", and mocked a relative of a Holocaust survivor.

-He has also promoted antisemitic conspiracy theories against Jews and called for a "holy war" against them.
-He said that "Jews stood in the way" of overturning Roe v.
-Wade, and that the Dobbs decision meant that "banning gay marriage is back on the menu, banning sodomy is back on the menu, banning contraceptives is back on the menu, and basically we're having something like Taliban rule in America, in a good way".
-During his speech at AFPAC 2022, Fuentes bestowed "giggling praise" on Hitler.
-In 2025, Fuentes claimed that his antisemitic views had toned down as he aged, though the New York Times stated that "A review of Mr. Fuentes's recent remarks indicates otherwise."
+Fuentes has promoted antisemitic conspiracy theories and has called for a "holy war" against Jews.
+He has claimed that "Jews stood in the way" of overturning Roe v.
+Wade, and argued that the Dobbs decision meant that "banning gay marriage... banning sodomy... [and] banning contraceptives" were again possible, which he described as "Taliban rule in America, in a good way".
+He has said "Jews are money changers, bullshit artists, psychopaths, charlatans, grifters, manipulators...
+They're like gypsies."

+At AFPAC 2022, he delivered remarks described as "giggling praise" on Hitler.
+In 2025, Fuentes said his antisemitic views had moderated with age, though The New York Times reported that his recent statements contradicted that claim.